kp7742/SMS-Verification-Fix/README.md

 # SMS-Verification-Fix
-Smali Files For SMS Verification Fix In WhatsApp (Modded)
+Smali Files For SMS Verification Fix In WhatsApp (Modded).
+If You Want To Make Your Own Fix Then You Can Use Mine WhatsAppPKey Software.

 # Adding
 1. Decompile Your Modded Whatsapp Apk.